Stormwater map

 - Apply for a flood level certificate.
 You need to sign in to Council Online Services to apply.

 - As part of the online application process, the fee is paid online by Visa or MasterCard.
-The 2022-23 fee for flood level certificate from Council is $51.50.
-The 2023-24 fee for flood level certificate from Council is $53.
+The 2025-26 fee for a flood level certificate from Council is $56.20.

 Apply for a flood level certificate